 Painted Pan Decor

-Old pans do not have to lie around or be thrown into the landfill.
-With some creative thinking and artistic strokes, you can transform an old pan into a beautiful decorative object that adds a shine to the room where it is placed.
+Old pans do not have to lie around or be thrown into landfill.
+With creative thinking and artistic strokes, you can transform an old pan into a beautiful decorative object that adds a shine to the room where it is placed.

 Once this is done, add a second and third layer of paint as necessary.
 The goal is to make sure that the paint coats the entire surface of the frying pan.
 You can use any color of your choice.